mihael/devlog/devlog.markdown

+#23.09.2019 01:04:21 CodingSession::END

+took me some time to decide how to do this.

+decided to generate a html from the pdf they gave.

+that was easy, but turned out as rubbish, so ii did it manually.

+then decided to populate that html with the data.

+and then decided to use wkhtmltopdf command line utility to convert the html back to pdf.

+have something, and it's configurable by devlogger. will need some more grind and polish.

+#22.09.2019 19:05:17 CodingSession::BEGIN

 #19.09.2019 23:34:08 CodingSession::END

 adding something ii need for a dayjob. at end of period employer wants a timesheet filled out.